vgasque/foodingraph/cran-comments.md

 ## Resubmission
 This is a resubmission.

+* Added references to the Description text of the DESCRIPTION file
 * Removed LICENSE file and updated DESCRIPTION file from GPL-3 + LICENSE to GPL-3
 * Removed \dontrun{} from save_graph.R and